FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 ##### A Note On Quorum

 Swarm nodes run as either a [manager](https://docs.docker.com/engine/swarm/how-swarm-mode-works/nodes/#manager-nodes) or [worker](https://docs.docker.com/engine/swarm/how-swarm-mode-works/nodes/#worker-nodes) node.
 Manager nodes are responsible for maintaining the cluster and workers are dumb nodes that just do work.[^manager-worker] Managers must [maintain a **quoroum**](https://docs.docker.com/engine/swarm/admin_guide/#maintain-the-quorum-of-managers) to decide how things are done.
 Each manager gets a vote.
-If there 0 managers online, or *only an even number*, then a stalemate is reached and the cluster can't operate.
+If there are 0 managers online, or *only an even number*, then a stalemate is reached and the cluster can't operate.

 [^manager-worker]: Both Managers and Workers do *work.* But only Managers are used for deploy/cluster state.